crispinprojects/talkcalendar/README.md

 Raspberry Pi OS (64-bit) is a port of Debian Bookworm and by default it uses the Wayland compositor called [labwc](https://github.com/labwc/labwc).
 Consequently, you can build Talk Calendar on a Raspberry Pi 4 and 5 running Raspberry Pi OS in the same way described above for Debian 12 Bookworm.

+Talk Calendar has been tested on a Raspberry Pi 500 with the Raspberry Pi monitor which has two front-facing speakers for producing audio output.

 ### Debian Trixie

 The current code base has been compiled using Debian 12 Bookworm which uses [GTK4.8](https://packages.debian.org/source/bookworm/gtk4).
 This is an older version of the GTK4 toolkit.

 Debian Trixie will be the next stable release of Debian.
-At the time of writing the [Debian GTK4 tracker](https://tracker.debian.org/pkg/gtk4) shows that Debian Trixie is currently using GTK4.17.5.
+At the time of writing the [Debian GTK4 tracker](https://tracker.debian.org/pkg/gtk4) shows that Debian Trixie is currently using GTK4.18.2.
 Some changes to the GTK4 toolkit since GTK4.8 which are relevant to the Talk Calendar project are outlined below.

 #### GTK 4.10:
 In GTK 4.10 the GTK [ColorDialogButton](https://docs.gtk.org/gtk4/class.ColorDialogButton.html) was introduced.
 The GTK ColorDialogButton is not available with GTK 4.8.
 This means that in the Debian Bookworm version of Talk Calendar the RGB values for the today, calendar event, public holiday colours have to be entered manually.
 The GTK ColorDialogButton is used in the Trixie development code.